PolinaSushko/NLP_Project/README.md

 # Sentiment Analysis Project

 This repository contains a comprehensive sentiment analysis pipeline for classifying text reviews as positive or negative.
 The project includes both Data Science (DS) and Machine Learning Engineering (MLE) components, with scripts for data preprocessing, feature engineering, model training, and inference.
-The pipeline compares traditional machine learning models (Logistic Regression, Random Forest, Naive Bayes) with a transformer-based model (DistilBERT) and is fully containerized using Docker for reproducibility.
+The pipeline compares traditional machine learning models (Logistic Regression, Random Forest, Naive Bayes, XGBoost) with a transformer-based model (DistilBERT) and is fully containerized using Docker for reproducibility.

 ## Project Structure